biolab/orange-web2/public/blog/2021-05-archaeology-workshop2/2021-05-30-archaeology-workshop2.md

 ---
-author = "Ajda Pretnar"
+author: "Ajda Pretnar"
-date = "2021-05-30"
+date: "2021-05-30"
-draft = false
+draft: false
-title = "Data Mining for Archaeologists, part II" type = "blog" thumbImage = "/blog_img/2021/2021-05-30-archaeology-small.png" frontPageImage = "/blog_img/2021/2021-05-30-archaeology-small.png"
+title: "Data Mining for Archaeologists, part II"
+type: "blog"
+thumbImage: "/blog_img/2021/2021-05-30-archaeology-small.png"
+frontPageImage: "/blog_img/2021/2021-05-30-archaeology-small.png"
-blog = ["archaeology", "workshop", "preprocess", "geolocation", "maps"] shortExcerpt = "Mapping excavation sites in Orange." longExcerpt = "How to preprocess and map archaeological data sets." x2images = true  # true if using retina screenshots, else false
+blog: ["archaeology", "workshop", "preprocess", "geolocation", "maps"]
+shortExcerpt: "Mapping excavation sites in Orange."
+longExcerpt: "How to preprocess and map archaeological data sets."
+x2images: true  # true if using retina screenshots, else false
 ---

 This is the second part of a blog on archaeological data analysis in Orange.
 In the first part, we wrote about image analytics and how to predict amphora types.
 This blog will show a simpler analysis, where we will plot excavation sites onto maps and interpret the results.